Counseling & Development

 - Apply for admission to the TWU Graduate School.

-- A letter of recommendation must be emailed from your current private teacher or ensemble director to firstname.lastname@example.org and received prior to the audition.*
+- A letter of recommendation will be required for each application and must be from your current private teacher or ensemble director.
+The Acceptd platform will help facilitate this with your letter writer.
+The letter must be received prior to your audition date.

 - Audition on the primary instrument.